Chumbaka-Asia/edu-proposal-chatbot/docs/proposal-template.md

 ---

-## DEPLOYMENT: Making It Real
+## Deployment: Making It Real

 ### Where It Will Be Used
 [Describe the real-world setting where your solution will operate.
-Be specific about location and context.]
+Be specific about location and context.
+For the pilot version, consider using a smaller setting.]

 ### How It Works
 When someone uses my system: